Yogurts are often thought of as healthy foods, but some types may be sabotaging your health goals and gut.

 Greek Yogurt

 Greek yogurt is regular yogurt that has been strained, removing the whey, in order to produce a thicker, creamier texture.
-This process increases its probiotics and protein content while usually reducing sugar.
+This process increases its probiotic and protein content while usually reducing sugar.
 As a complete protein from an animal source, dairy yogurt contains all nine essential amino acids.

 Greek yogurt often has less lactose than traditional yogurt due to its lower sugar content, making it more tolerable for lactose-sensitive people.